energiezwerg/smarthome/doc/source/modules_doc/module_dummy.rst

    /modules/dummy/README.md

-A raw version of the README.md for copy and paste can be found below the Python source code.
+A raw version of the README.md for copy and paste can be found below the metadata file.

 The meta data file: